fullstackengineerdanny/web-calculator/README.md

 The coverage report was nearly 100% across the board when I used one-liners.
 That dropped dramatically when splitting it up for readability.
 I suspect it simply didn't take into account all the extra curly braces.

+## Disclaimers

+A couple commented out tests are left in.
+Those are for me to return to as reference.
+Also, I did not find a way to test catching errors.